AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/getting-started.md

 Get to know how to organize your headless content and how AEM's localization tools work.

+## The Story So Far {#story-so-far}

+In the previous document of the AEM headless localization journey, [Learn about headless content and how to localize in AEM](learn-about.md) you learned the basic theory of what a headless CMS is and you should now:

+* Understand the basic concepts of headless content delivery.
+* Be familiar with how AEM supports headless and localization.

+This article builds on those fundamentals so you understand how AEM stores and manages headless content and how you can use AEM's localization tools to translate that content.

 ## Objective {#objective}

 This document helps you understand how to get started localizing headless content in AEM.
 After reading you should: